craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ##### 10b.
 Cooling Chamber
 ##### 11. Dry Storage
 ##### 12. Water Storage
+**Egress.** Two 7' arches pierce the western and southern walls.
+The western archway splits into a hallway, leading to the Sauce Preparation room (13) directly west or the Primary Production room (7) to the south west.
+The southern arch leads to two staircases, both of which lead upwards ==(northern; , western;)==.
+A thin stone door is ajar in the northern doorway, leading into a dark room (11).

 **In-Wall Tank.** Extending out from where the southern and eastern walls would meet is a 2.5' diameter stone barrel-tank built out from the wall, four and a half feet above the ground.
 It's height reaches the ceiling.
 At the barrels' edge, a spigot rests, closed.
 A thin window of transparent white stone extends upward from the lowest point of the barrel wall, displaying the water inside the barrel.
 It is currently 3/4ths full (15 gallons) of clean, potable water.

 **Shitty Wooden Barrels.** Barrels made of old wooden shields disassembled leak water slowly onto the floor here, making the area around them slick with algae.
 While these barrels are all also 3/4ths full of water, it is less than clean.
-In its current state, a failure of a
+In its current state, a failure of a DC 13 CON check upsets the drinker's weak stomach, leading to a condition or some amount of damage.

 ##### 13. Sauce Preparation
 ##### 14. Storage Hallway
 ##### 15. Saucing Chambers /